-In the summer of 1955 when I was 8 years old I remember having a grape trellis in our backyard.
+In the summer of 1956 when I was 8 years old I remember having a grape trellis in our side yard.
 My older brother John, who everybody called Boy found dad’s spare tire under the house.
 Boy placed the tire under the trellis.

 He said, “If you’re not a big chicken jump with me.”
 My younger siblings Linda, Frankie and I did not want to be chicken so we jumped into the tire.
 We jump a lease 20 times following Boy’s lead.